spxy/clpc/README.md

-While it is perfectly possible to write Common Lisp programs and develop complex Common Lisp projects with any editor or IDE that has good support for Common Lisp, Emacs and SLIME is perhaps the most popular development environment in the Lisp community.
+While it is perfectly possible to write Common Lisp programs and develop complex Common Lisp projects with any editor or IDE that has good support for Common Lisp, Emacs and SLIME are the most popular development environment in the Lisp community.
 In this unit, we will see how to set up GNU Emacs.

 ### Unit 2.1: Install Emacs

-This unit is useful for those who have little to no Emacs experience.
+This unit is useful for those who have little to no experience with Emacs.
 If you are an experienced Emacs user, please proofread this unit and if you find any issues, [create issues][ISSUES] or send us pull requests.
 Perform the following steps to get started with Emacs:

  1. See https://www.gnu.org/software/emacs/download.html for Emacs